Nov 16 2020

 5. Ask permission if wanting to give or receive physical contact (ex. hug).

-Goal: _________ will respect property of others and school property according to classroom and/or school rules with _______ frequency as measured by ________.
+Goal: ________ will respect property of others and school property according to classroom and/or school rules with ________ frequency as measured by ________.

 Objectives: